-Coordinator: Dr. Sabine von Löwis
+Head: Dr. Sabine von Löwis

 This research cluster is dedicated to the study of local state and non-state actors as well as structures that are affected by, and influence the further development of, conflicts.
 Of particular interest are the many new and old territorial orders connected with border changes.